6 Hilarious Memes of Bernie Sanders' Giant Donald Trump Tweet Poster

 While Sanders relied on the giant poster in service of his argument challenging the plan to repeal the Affordable Care Act, the opportunity spotters of the internet used the photo to find the humor in the situation by turning the canvas into their own lighthearted jokes about everything from shirtless Sting to Cecil the Lion.

-One user repurposed the Vermont Senator’s poster to tell an important lesson.
+One user repurposed the Vermont Senator’s poster to teach an important lesson.

 One user imagined a world where they could plan Cecil the Lion and Harambe’s lives together.